 Are you looking to build a new home?

-There are a range of tax credits for new home construction that can alleviate some of the associated costs.
+A range of tax credits for new home construction can alleviate some of the associated costs.

 There are two types of tax breaks available to you: tax deductions and tax credits.
 A tax credit deducts a certain amount of your tax bill dollar-for-dollar.
 A tax deduction will reduce your amount of taxable income for the year.